 The UW Retiree Husky Card is the official identification card needed for UW retiree privileges, and replaces the Employee Husky Card.

 The UW Benefits Office authorizes retiree cards as part of the retirement process.
-Approximately two weeks after your retirement effective date, you may obtain a new retiree photo ID card at one of several ID Centers.
+Approximately two weeks after your retirement effective date, you may obtain a new retiree photo ID card in person at one of several ID Centers.
+It is recommended that you contact the ID Center first with your UW employee ID number to confirm that our records list the applicant as a retiree before coming to campus.
+If it is not yet updated, contact the Benefits Office.
 Bring your UW-issued EID number and U.S. state- or federally-issued photo identification with you (such as a driver's license or passport).
 One UW retiree card is available per household.
+Your first Retiree Husky Card is free.
+The cost to replace a lost, stolen or damaged card is $25.

 Surviving spouses and registered same-sex domestic partners of retirees may continue retiree privileges.
 Contact the UW Benefits Office to request authorization of a card in the survivor's name.
 After confirming that the record has been changed and a new ID number issued, the spouse or partner may get a new retiree card at an ID Center.